European Foundation

 The local government has divided the humanitarian programme into five segments.

-1. The first segment will support the NGOs that are involved in activities, which will help the refugees to adapt and integrate with local communities.
+1. The first segment will support the NGOs that are involved in activities, which will help the refugees to adapt to and integrate into local communities.
 NGOs can seek funding via small financial grants for the development of volunteer networks around the area, open offers or via a special way of funding, made possible by the special bill of the Polish government.

 2. The next segment concerns the job market and will help refugees find work or gain qualifications to get a new one.